streamlinecoreinitiative/gatcha/README.md

 5. Click **Save PayPal** to apply the settings.

 These values are stored in the database and used by the server when rendering PayPal buttons.

+## Email Configuration

+Admins may configure SMTP credentials from the **Admin Panel**.
+Enter the host, port, username and password under the Email section and click **Save Email**.
+If no settings are provided, outgoing emails will be written to `sent_emails.log`.